carpentries-lab/deep-learning-intro/_extras/design.md

 > After following this lesson, learners will be able to:
 >
 > - Prepare input data for use for deep learning
+> - Design and train a Neural Network for tabular data
+> - Evaluate the performance of a classification network
-> - Design and train a Deep Neural Network
+> - Design and train a Neural Network for image data
 > - Troubleshoot the learning process
 > - Measure the performance of the network
 > - Visualizing data and results